Analogues of Morozov Theorem in characteristic p>0: Introduction

-The article is organised as follows: after a quick reminder of some prerequisites in the first section, we will study high characteristics in section \ref{sections_premiers_resultats}.
-When $p$ is big enough, obtaining an analogue of Morozov theorem as stated above makes no difficulties but allows to better understand issues that are specific to the characteristic $p>0$ framework.
-More precisely \begin{enumerate} \item in characteristic $p>0$, the existence of an integration of any restricted $p$-nil Lie subalgebra $\mathfrak{u} \subset \mathfrak{g}$ is not always satisfied.
-Namely, given a restricted $p$-nil Lie subalgebra $\mathfrak{u} \subset \mathfrak{g}$ one can not always associate to $U$ a unipotent smooth connected subgroup $U \subset G$ such that $\Lie(U) = \mathfrak{u}$.
-Note that this is well known to be always possible in characteristic $0$ thanks to the existence of the exponential.
-Moreover, when such an integration exists, nothing ensures a priori that it will be compatible with the adjoint representation.
+The article is organised as follows: after a quick reminder of some prerequisites Section \ref{Prerequisites}, we will study high characteristics in section \ref{sections_premiers_resultats}.
+When $p$ is big enough, obtaining an analogue of Morozov's theorem as stated above makes no difficulties but allows to better understand issues that are specific to the characteristic $p>0$ framework.
+More precisely: \begin{enumerate} \item in characteristic $p>0$, the existence of an integration of any restricted $p$-nil Lie subalgebra $\mathfrak{u} \subset \mathfrak{g}$ is not always satisfied.
+This means that, given a restricted $p$-nil Lie subalgebra $\mathfrak{u} \subset \mathfrak{g}$, one cannot always associate to $U$ a unipotent smooth connected subgroup $U \subset G$ such that $\Lie(U) = \mathfrak{u}$.
+Note that in characteristic $0$ the exponential map always makes possible an integration process.
+Furthermore, when such an integration exists, nothing ensures a priori that it will be compatible with the adjoint representation.
 This last condition would ensure the equality of the normalisers $N_G(U)$ and $N_G(\mathfrak{u})$.
-These two issues have been studied in a previous article (see \cite{Jea1}).
-They underline the existence of a huge gap between: \begin{itemize} \item the characteristic $p>\h(G)$ for which an integration (given by the truncated exponential) always exists, even if it does not satisfy all the properties of the integration process in characteristic $0$.
-In particular this integration is no longer compatible with the Adjoint representation; \item the characteristics $p\leq \h(G)$ that are separably good for $G$.
-In this last framework only a punctual integration can be expected to be satisfied a priori.
-Nevertheless when $\mathfrak{u}$ is such as in the Analogue of Morozov Theorem, it is integrable into a unipotent smooth connected subgroup (as shown in \cite[Lemma 5.1]{Jea1}, see also \cite[Lemma 3.5]{Jea1} for the equality of normalisers); \end{itemize} \item when $p>0$, given a subalgebra $\mathfrak{h} \subseteq \mathfrak{g}$ the normaliser $N_G(\mathfrak{h})$ is no longer smooth in general.
+These two issues have been studied in a previous article (see \cite{JEA1}).
+They underline the existence of a huge gap between: \begin{itemize} \item the characteristic $p>\h(G)$ case, for which an integration (given by the truncated exponential) is guaranteed in any case, even if it does not satisfy all the properties of the integration process in characteristic $0$.
+In particular this integration is no longer compatible with the adjoint representation.
+This explains the condition on the existence of a certain kind of representation for $G$ required in \cite{BDP}.
+We will show that this is actually superfluous.
+When $G$ is simple and simply connected this leads to widen the range of admissible characteristics, without any additional assumptions on $G$.
+In particular we have some gains for types $F_4$, $E_6$, $E_7$ and $E_8$ (see \cite[p.14]{BDP}). \item The case of characteristics $p\leq \h(G)$ that are separably good for $G$.
+In this last framework only a punctual integration is guaranteed in any case.
+This is ensured by the existence of Springer isomorphisms $\phi : \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$, that are $G$-equivariant isomorphisms of reduced varieties, where $\mathcal{N}_{\red}(\mathfrak{g})$ stands for the reduced nilpotent $k$-scheme of $\mathfrak{g}$ and $\mathcal{V}_{\red}(G)$ is the reduced unipotent $k$-scheme of $G$.
+Such an isomorphism always exists under our assumptions as explained in \cite[Section 3.1]{JEA1}.
+Nevertheless when $\mathfrak{u}$ is such as in Statement \ref{analogue_morozov}, it is integrable into a unipotent smooth connected subgroup (as shown in \cite[Lemma 5.1]{JEA1}, see also \cite[Lemma 3.5]{JEA1} for the equality of normalisers); \end{itemize} \item when $p>0$, given a subalgebra $\mathfrak{h} \subseteq \mathfrak{g}$, the normaliser $N_G(\mathfrak{h})$ is no longer smooth in general.
 In characteristic $0$ this smoothness condition for normalisers is automatically satisfied.
 This is a consequence of a theorem of P. Cartier (see for example \cite[II, \S 6, n\degree 1.1]{DG}).
-Counter-examples to this property in characteristic $p>0$ can be found in \cite[lemma 11]{HS}. \end{enumerate}
+In characteristic $p>0$, counter-examples can be found in \cite[lemma 11]{HS}. \end{enumerate}